Frequently Asked Questions

 You will receive the first instalment upon arrival at the University of Copenhagen – expected disposal by the end of September.

-Instalments are not transferred prior to departure.
+Instalments are not transferred prior to departure from your home country.

 If the SUFONAMA Assessment Committee assesses your application positively, you can pay the tuition fee and join the programme without a scholarship.